oleewere/fluent-plugin-azurestorage-gen2/README.md

 You can skip the initial container listing (and container creation) operations at startup.
 That can be useful if the user is not allowed to perform this operation.

+### failsafe_container_check

+On startup, a list operation is called against a container, if that does not exists, the app tries to create it if `auto_create_container` is enabled.
+If that option is enabled, the application won't fail if any of these operations are failed.
+(Can be useful the right roles are not set on your container, but set for blobs)

 ### enable_retry

 If you set this option, operations can be retried in the buffer.
 Default value is false.
 (Used for create/update/flush Blob operations)